Go to Content

 Taking Care of Yourself After an Abortion

-Most women have no problems after abortion.
+Most people have no problems after abortion.
 Here are general instructions about what to expect and how to take care of yourself after the procedure.
 We’ve also included instructions for handling an emergency if one occurs.

 Plan on relaxing.
 Don’t drive if you had any sedation.
-Most women return to their normal activities the next day, but do not do hard work or exercise for several days to a week.
+Most people return to their normal activities the next day, but do not do hard work or exercise for several days to a week.
 This includes swimming, lifting heavy things, bicycling, or jogging.
 Fill and take any prescriptions you may have been given for antibiotics, pain medication, or other medication.

 • Bleeding – Some vaginal bleeding is normal after the abortion.
 It may be different than your period.
 It is also normal to have no bleeding, spotting that lasts up to six weeks, heavy bleeding for a few days, or bleeding that stops and starts again.
 Call us right away if you soak two or more maxi pads an hour for two hours.